-No, a degree of freedom is not “one foot out the door”!
+No, degrees of freedom is not “having one foot out the door”!

 Definitions are rarely very good at explaining the meaning of something.
 At least not in statistics.
 Degrees of freedom: “the number of independent values or quantities which can be assigned to a statistical distribution”.

 Let’s dig into an example to show you what degrees of freedom (df) really are.

 We will use linear regression output to explain.
 Our outcome variable is BMI (body mass index).

 Degrees of Freedom with one Parameter Estimate